-- Net revenues increased 1.8% to a record \$2.81 billion - Operating income increased 9.9% to a record \$722 million - Adjusted operating income (AOI) increased 3.0% to a record \$905 million - Cash provided by operating activities was \$386 million - Free cash flow was \$287 million
+- Net revenues were \$3.1 billion

+- Operating income was \$625 million

+- Adjusted operating income (AOI) (1)(2) was \$944 million

+- Cash provided by operating activities was \$484 million

+- Free cash flow (2) (3) was \$377 million

-We continued the long-term trend of growing net revenues and adjusted operating income while generating significant free cash flow and delivering strong operational performance for our stockholders.
+We continued the long-term trend of growing net revenues and adjusted operating income while generating substantial free cash flow.
 Our incentive compensation is determined by successful performance against these financial measures and is designed to promote the creation of long-term stockholder value.
-Our Annual Incentive program awards includes not only these financial measures but also an assessment of each business unit's achievement of certain strategic objectives and its performance relative to its peers.
+Our Annual Incentive Program awards include not only these financial measures but also an assessment of each business unit's achievement of certain strategic objectives.

-The Compensation Committee has identified Net Revenues, Adjusted Operating Income (AOI) and Free Cash Flow to be the three key financial measures that promote the creation of long-term stockholder value and investors and analysts use the measures to compare performance in the industry.
+The Compensation Committee has identified net revenues, adjusted operating income (AOI) and free cash flow as the three key financial measures that promote the creation of long-term stockholder value.
+Investors and analysts use these measures to compare performance in the industry.
 In order to create a meaningful link between our performance and our NEOs' compensation, these three financial measures are utilized in calculating the Company's incentive compensation.
-The chart below provides the Company's performance for these measures in 2015, 2016 and 2017.
+The chart below provides the Company's performance for these measures in 2017, 2018 and 2019.